pdorrell/number-zoomer/docs/design.md

 ## Tech Stack

-The preferred tech stack for an initial implementation is:
+The tech stack for an initial implementation is:

 * Fully type-checked Typescript
 * MobX
 * Function React components
+* SCCS
+* Node, babel & webpack for development

 This will allow deployment of the application as a static web application.